ErMohammad-hack/ErMohammad-hack.github.io/README.md

 ## Fun Fact

 Did you know?
-404 errors are named after the HTTP status code that means "Not Found".
+404 hunter is agy are named after the HTTP status code that means "Not Found".
 They're just a part of web life!

 ## Contact